Special offer

 Related: How to Hire Your First Employee

-Here are the steps to help you decide what salary scale to use:
+Here are some steps that may help you decide what salary scale to use:

-3. Research wages for similar jobs and experience requirements: Researching the standard salary for the role based on the description, experience and education requirements can help you see how much a quality candidate expects to earn.
+Researching the standard salary for the role based on the description, experience and education requirements can help you understand how much a quality candidate expects to earn.

-4. Determine the minimum and maximum you will pay a new hire: Having a salary range can help you when you negotiate with your new hire.
+Having a salary range can help you when you negotiate with your new hire.
 You can use the salary band, standard rates and your candidate’s experience to help narrow your scale.
+Also, consider factors like cost of living as well as company budget.

-5. Consider compensation: Many people are interested in the additional benefits a company can offer them.
-Consider how often they will receive a paycheck, whether they will be hourly or salary and whether you will be offering benefits such as health insurance, stock options, tuition reimbursement or other perks.
+Many people are interested in the additional benefits a company can offer them.
+Consider how often they will receive a paycheck, whether they will be hourly or salaried and whether you will be offering benefits such as health insurance, stock options, tuition reimbursement, 401(k) contributions or other perks.

 Best practices for managers

-Here are the best practices for setting salary scales:
+Here are some best practices for setting salary scales to consider:

-• Design the salary scale before looking at resumes: Limit unconscious bias by deciding your compensation range before you start screening resumes.
-Determine what you are willing to pay for certain qualifications, and use these to guide your hiring decisions.
+Limit unconscious bias by deciding your compensation range before you start screening resumes.
+Determine what you are willing to pay for certain qualifications and use these to guide your hiring decisions.

-• Use research to find competitive rates: Understanding how much other companies are paying for similar roles helps you build a salary scale that will draw the best candidates.
+Understanding how much other companies are paying for similar roles helps you build a salary scale that may draw the best candidates.
 Research resources where similar companies share their pay rates to determine a fair price.

-• Consider hiring a compensation consultant: Compensation consultants can help you design a compensation philosophy, analyze data and decide on a salary system that works for your company.
+Compensation consultants can help you design a compensation philosophy, analyze data and decide on a salary system that works for your company.
+They could also, for example, suggest appropriate performance-based bonuses and perk structures alongside your salary system.

 Recent Employee compensation articles